pytorch/pytorch/docs/source/notes/cuda.rst

 BC note: Using grads on the default stream
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In prior versions of Pytorch (1.9 and earlier), the autograd engine always synced
+In prior versions of PyTorch (1.9 and earlier), the autograd engine always synced
 the default stream with all backward ops, so the following pattern::

     with torch.cuda.stream(s):